C-Adriel-S/C-Adriel-S/ReadMe.txt

-Hey - I'm Adriel, a Junior Standing Cybersecurity student with a love for the offensive side but loyalty for defensive.
+Hey - I'm Adriel, a Senior Standing Cybersecurity student with a love for the offensive side but loyalty for defensive.
 If your working on something interesting - backend, wen apps, tool - reach out.
 I'm always interested in learning about new technologies and stacks.